chinook2/Chinook2/client/mobile.md

+Ajouter C:\Program Files (x86)\Universal Adb Driver

-This document explain how to complete a development environment for building mobile apps with Cordova
+This document explain how to complete a development environment for building mobile apps with Cordova.
+Path examples are designed for 64 bits environment, for 32 bits replace "Program Files (x86)" by "Program Files"

 #Development environment (Client Mobile)